-The Committee meets the external auditors four times per year.
+The Committee typically meets the external auditors four times per year.
 At these meetings:

-- the external audit plan is considered and approved; - the quarterly, interim and annual results are considered and approved, following consideration of the significant issues relating to these matters, having regard to matters communicated to the Audit Committee by the external auditors; - the Annual Report and Form 20-F, which is filed annually with the United States Securities and Exchange Commission, the Irish Stock Exchange and the London Stock Exchange, is considered and approved; - the procedures and safeguards which the external auditors have put in place to ensure their objectivity and independence in accordance with regulatory and professional requirements are reviewed; - the letters of engagement and representation are reviewed; and - the fees paid to the external auditors for audit and non-audit work are reviewed, to ensure that the fee levels are appropriate and that audit independence is not compromised through the level of non-audit fees and the nature of non-audit work carried out by the external auditors.
-The Committee's policy is to expressly pre approve every engagement of Ryanair's independent auditors for all audit and non-audit services provided to the Company.
+• the external audit plan is considered and approved;

+- the quarterly, interim and annual results are considered and are recommended to the Board for approval, following consideration of the significant issues relating to these matters, having regard to matters communicated to the Audit Committee by the external auditors; - the Annual Report and Form 20-F, which is filed annually with the United States Securities and Exchange Commission, Euronext Dublin and the London Stock Exchange, is considered and recommended to the Board for approval; - the procedures and safeguards which the external auditors have put in place to ensure their objectivity and independence in accordance with regulatory and professional requirements are reviewed; - the letters of engagement and representation are reviewed; and - the fees paid to the external auditor for audit and non-audit work are reviewed, to ensure that the fee levels are appropriate and that audit independence is not compromised through the level of non-audit fees and the nature of non-audit work carried out by the external auditor.
+The Committee's policy is to expressly pre-approve every engagement of Ryanair's independent auditor for all audit and non-audit services provided to the Company.
+Only those services deemed permissible under Statutory Instrument No. 312 of 2016 and U.S. SEC rules may be provided by the external auditor.